About Farm Bureau Bank

 - We will build a culture that is obsessed with serving our Members, Agents and Business Partners.

-- We will create an open, collaborative environment where we communicate frequently and seek input from our Employees, Business Partners and Members.
+- We will create an open, collaborative teamwork-based environment where we communicate frequently and where our Employees, Business Partners and Members provide input.

 - We will foster an entrepreneurial environment where we embrace change by continuously looking for opportunities to improve our business.

-- We will prudently mange our resources and seek a fair return to our shareholders.
+- We will prudently manage our resources and seek a fair return to our shareholders.